COSC481W-2021Fall/capstone-adam-and-the-mod-squad/README.md

 Sara Schafer: I like reading manga and watch anime.

 Adam Pollack: I like to disc golf, mountain bike and read.

+Chiara Oxender: I like fantasy and hate javascript.